SampleInfo

 report

-Note that the required RNAData and TCRData columns are not shown in the report.
+Note that the required RNAData (if not loaded from a Seurat object) and TCRData/BCRData columns are not shown in the report.

-They are used to specify the paths of the scRNA-seq and scTCR-seq data, respectively.
+They are used to specify the paths of the scRNA-seq and scTCR-seq/scBCR-seq data, respectively.

 You may also perform some statistics on the sample information, for example, number of samples per group.
 See next section for details.